hmrc/income-tax-mtd-changelog/README.md

 The following changes are now available in Sandbox and Production for all versions of the below APIs.

+#### Individuals Employment Income API

+##### Fixed

+For the  Create and Amend Other Employment Income endpoint the paths returned for some fields under lumpSums reported as part of FORMAT_VALUE errors were incorrectly suffixed with “Item”:

+- benefitFromEmployerFinancedRetirementSchemeItem path element should be benefitFromEmployerFinancedRetirementScheme
+- redundancyCompensationPaymentsOverExemptionItem path element should be redundancyCompensationPaymentsOverExemption
+- redundancyCompensationPaymentsUnderExemptionItem path element should be redundancyCompensationPaymentsUnderExemption

+For more details, see the [service guide](https://developer.service.hmrc.gov.uk/guides/income-tax-mtd-end-to-end-service-guide/documentation/how-to-integrate.html#indicating-deprecation-in-headers).

+---
+### 11 June 2024

+The following changes are now available in Sandbox and Production for all versions of the below APIs.

 #### Self Employment Business API

 ##### Added